nypassivehouse/handbook/board/board_resolutions.md

 1. Officers shall serve for a one-year term, not to exceed three consecutive terms.
 2. A serving officer who is eligible for and wishes to seek reelection shall indicate so to the Governance and Nominations Committee (the Committee), by a deadline indicated by the Committee or on request.
 3. Any director who will have served at least one full year in office upon being seated as an officer may self-nominate for an officer position to the Committee, by a deadline indicated by the Committee or on request.
 4. Any Committee member who is also a candidate for office must recuse themselves from any meeting of the Committee where the election of officers is discussed.
 5. The Committee shall evaluate the candidates for office.
-5. The Committee shall establish a proposed slate of officers for presentation to the full board.
+6. The Committee shall establish a proposed slate of officers for presentation to the full board.
-6. The full board must vote to accept or reject the presented slate of officers.
+7. The full board must vote to accept or reject the presented slate of officers.
-7. If the slate is rejected, the Committee must present for a vote a revised slate within 7 calendar days.
+8. If the slate is rejected, the Committee must present for a vote a revised slate within 7 calendar days.
-8. Rejecting first slate may be by majority; rejecting a 2nd slate requires super-majority; rejecting a third slate that is different from the prior slates requires unanimity.
+9. Rejecting first slate may be by majority; rejecting a 2nd slate requires super-majority; rejecting a third slate that is different from the prior slates requires unanimity.

+This Resolution shall take effect immediately.
 ~~~

-4. Resolutions regarding **membership of the Governance and Nominations Committee**
+5. Resolutions regarding **membership of the Governance and Nominations Committee**
 proposed by Bomee Jung and Carmel Pratt, Co-Chairs of the Governance and Nominations Committee <br />

 ~~~